Skip to main content

-The in-depth examination of archives, inner-African networks, and scholarly research has exposed the situatedness of Nigerian modern art and its epistemological roots, which fundamentally challenge the questioning the Eurocentric idea of modernity.
+The in-depth examination of archives, inner-African networks, and scholarly research has exposed the situatedness of Nigerian modern art and its epistemological roots, which fundamentally challenge the Eurocentric idea of modernity.

 In a post-northern approach this seminar introduces multiple ways of seeing, understanding and categorising Nigerian culture in the global context.
-It introduces the challenges and rewards of researching pre-Independence Nigeria and how modern cosmopolitan artists defined their subjective Africanness, and how they opposed their depiction in European modernism.
+It introduces the trials and rewards of researching pre-Independence Nigeria.
+The seminar will share how modern cosmopolitan artists defined their subjective Africanness, and how they opposed their depiction in European modernism.

 Artists and the arts have always been fundamental to Nigeria’s anti-colonial ontology and they played a foundational role in shaping Nigerian nationalism.